A Quick Guide To Couples Counseling Techniques

 Couples counseling techniques that help with communication

 Imago relationship therapy is a kind of counseling that combines Western psychology with a spiritual practice.
 Using this couples therapy technique, your therapist will look at the entire situation from a bird's eye view rather than each problem itself.
 When people are experiencing emotional unrest in a relationship, they'll be angry at one another.
 It's essential to figure out where these angry feelings come from so that your communication can improve.
-Using the Imago technique, your counselor helps you understand that each person in the relationship will communicate a different way.
-It's essential to accept that your partner expresses yourself in their way just as you express yourself in yours.
+Using the Imago technique, your counselor helps you understand that each person in the relationship will communicate differently.
+It's essential to accept that your partner expresses yourself in their way, just as you express yourself in yours.

 Imago therapy is highly structured.
 When the partners are communicating about difficult issues, they feel confident in stating their needs.
 There are certain principles that both members of the couple understand.
 One fundamental idea in Imago therapy is that what an individual says is their truth.
-You cannot tell them that they're wrong, because it's their reality.
+You cannot tell them that they're wrong because it's their reality.
 They deserve to have their viewpoint heard and respected.
 Both perspectives are real and valid.
 You might not agree with what your partner says, but that doesn't make it "wrong."
 It's how they perceive the situation, and it is real to them.

 Another concept within Imago therapy is communicating with respect for the other person.
 You want to avoid three things: shame, blame, and criticism.
 Your job in the therapy session is to communicate what is real and authentic for you, but you don't have to blame your partner.
 You do not have to make them feel shameful about what they did, and it's not productive to criticize them.
 Think about how you want to be treated and treat your partner with the same level of respect.